 Every year, Prevention Action Alliance hosts Advocacy Day to help prevention partners like you to advocate for prevention.
 Advocacy Day is a unique opportunity to meet and open a dialogue with your legislator about the importance of prevention and behavioral health to families and communities across our state.
 We don’t set the agenda or the platform at Advocacy Day, you do.
 We help you arrange meetings, give you statistics and information about prevention to help you make your case, and share strategies for communicating about the importance of prevention to lawmakers.

-Save the Date!
-April 5th, 2022 will be the Prevention Action Alliance Advocacy Day at the Ohio State Capitol.
+Watch this page for announcements regarding Advocacy Day 2023!
 Join us and youth leaders, coalitions and other prevention advocates from across Ohio in sharing the importance of investing in prevention.

 Advocacy UpdatesSign up for regular Advocacy Updates straight to your inbox.